Channel Adoption Pathways and Post-Adoption Behavior: Setting and Data

-Our data include transaction-level records of all individual customers from both online and offline channels during the 63-month period from January 1st, 2019 to March 31st, 2024.
+Our data includes transaction-level records of all individual customers from both online and offline channels during the 63-month period from January 1st, 2019, to March 31st, 2024.
 Each transaction record is uniquely identified by an order number with one or more purchased items.
 For each purchased item, we have information on the unit price, quantity purchased, brand, purchased channel (online/offline), subcategory, and category (e.g., food, hygiene).

 The firm tracks customer purchases using a National Identification Number (similar to a Social Security Number), which is unique to each individual in Brazil.
 Customers who purchase online (either through the website or the app) must be logged in to their profile, and therefore, all online purchases can be traced back to the National ID.
 Customers are also asked for their National ID when making an in-store purchase; however, this is not mandatory.
 Discussions with the retailer revealed that while most offline transactions are also linked with a customer profile, about a quarter of in-store transactions are not linked to a National ID.
-This number has remained fairly steady during the entire observation period and was not affected by COVID-19 or other marketing events\footnote{Because the number of offline transactions not linked to customer IDs remained similar through our observation period and exhibited no significant shifts in response to any of the events that spurred online adoption (including COVID-19), it is unlikely that this issue systematically biases our findings on the adoption of online shopping}.
+This number has remained fairly steady during the entire observation period and was not affected by COVID-19 or other marketing events\footnote{Because the number of offline transactions not linked to customer IDs remained similar through our observation period and exhibited no significant shifts in response to any of the events that spurred online adoption (including COVID-19), it is unlikely that this issue systematically biases our findings on the adoption of online shopping.}.

-A potential concern with any channel analysis is that the results could be driven by assortment differences across the two channels.
+A potential concern with any channel analysis is that the results may reflect assortment differences across the two channels.
 To ensure that this is not the case, we exclude data from four product categories that were not available in both channels for the entirety of the observation period; see Table \ref{category_remove} in Web Appendix $\S$\ref{appsec:data_cleaning} for a summary of these categories and their availability information.
-Together, sales from these categories account for only 0.63\% of the total sales during the observation period; as such we do not expect these to play any significant role in the findings.
+Together, sales from these categories account for only 0.63\% of the total sales during the observation period; as such, we do not expect these to play any significant role in the findings.